neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <a href="/docs/introduction/manage-billing" description="View and manage your monthly bill and learn how to change your plan" icon="setup">Manage billing</a>

-<a href="/docs/introduction/billing-sample" description="See how to select the right plan for a sample project" icon="chart-bar">Sample project</a>
+<a href="/docs/introduction/billing-sample" description="See how to select the right plan for a sample project" icon="cli-cursor">Sample project</a>

+<a href="/docs/introduction/billing-aws-marketplace" description="Learn how you can pay for Neon with your AWS Billing account" icon="aws">AWS Marketplace</a>

 </DetailIconCards>